mathiasbynens/jquery-visibility/README.md

 <http://mathiasbynens.be/demo/jquery-visibility>

+## When to use?

+Example use cases include but are not limited to pausing/resuming slideshows, video, and/or embedded audio clips.

 ## Example usage

 This plugin simply provides two custom events for you to use: `show` and `hide`.
 When the page visibility state changes, the appropriate event will be triggered.